siyoungpark18-oss/Tankobon/README.md

 - Expand and Compress Log Dialogue
 - Use multiple tools at the same time
 - Costomize All Colors in the Tool

-## Documentation ##
-For More information on how to use the program, reference the [documentation](https://docs.google.com/document/d/1NNl6HVrSsu0wnXz9jT7q-wDegnqZG6BhiFBO4z1ihXI/edit?tab=t.9sgxnstj5tcj) of tankobon.